-The Frauenburg cathedral, where Copernicus studied and made his celestial observations, was also ransacked.
-Among the libraries the Swedish forces plundered was a manuscript that Copernicus had owned for much of his life.
+The Frauenburg cathedral, where Copernicus studied and made his celestial observations, also suffered valuable losses.
+Among the libraries that the Swedish forces plundered from the church was a manuscript that Copernicus had owned for much of his life.
 It was the Calendarium Romanum Magnum, created by Johannes Stöffler in 1518.
 This new celestial chart would become the basis for the Gregorian calendar that we still use today.
 Copernicus used the chart extensively as an astronomical reference, and there was a possibility it contained some of his DNA.
 If experts could find a match to the DNA they took from the skull and teeth, perhaps they could make a positive identification.

 Over the centuries, the Calendarium lay at the Uppsala University Library in Sweden.
 Göran Henriksson, an astronomer at Uppsala, carefully inspected the pages of the Calendarium on which Copernicus had scribbled his notes.
 He discovered nine hair samples that subsequently went to the lab for analysis.

 Four of those hairs provided DNA results.
 Two of the four hairs contained DNA that matched the DNA of the molars taken from the skull believed to be Copernicus.
 It appeared the scientists had found the Copernicus grave, and in 2008, they announced their discovery to the world.